zachratliff/opendp/R/README.md

    - Would have to be a relative link to work with git, which similarly breaks on install
    - Would cause cross platform issues w/ windows
 1. Copy the /rust into /R/src
-   - Slow to copy and easily gets desynchronized
+   - Slow to copy and easily gets de-synchronized
 1. Only copy /rust into /R/src when deploying the package
    - The typical dev loop is `devtools::load_all()`.
    - Never install the dev package